natashamathur/cryptic/README.md

 decryption is also saved in a separate text file.
 When you run the command line command it will print out the name of the file created.

-I wanted to use 'utf-8' encoding for the decrypted message but was unable to get that to work with the linux machines.

 When a file is entered to be encrypted, the first step is to create a specific key to be used.
 An attacker would not know the key; however they should not be able to reconstruct the key solely from anything in the code.